fordinator/talking-LLM-chatbot/README.md

 You can create API keys for ElevenLabs at https://elevenlabs.io/app/settings/api-keys.
 Generate a code, use the default name, and once you have it SAVE IT SOMEWHERE so you don't forget it.

-Next you need to open `joi_clean.py` with a text editor (Notepad++ is good because its easier to read' and add these keys to the correct locations.
+Next you need to open `joi_clean.py` with a text editor (Notepad++ is good because its easier to read) and add these keys to the correct locations.
 You will NEED TO READ the instructions inside the code.

 That's it!
 You can run `joi_clean.py` from a terminal now and listen to my default personality, caco-bot, insult you until you want to punch him.